 Un semplice tessuto dall'inizio alla fine

-Creating fabrics from customer’s sample is one of most common designers work in factories.
-In this tutorial you have to prepare a dobby fabric from a sample, which you have received from a customer as a picture attachment by e-mail.
+Creating fabrics from a customer’s sample is one of the most common designers’ task in factories.
+In this tutorial you have to prepare a dobby fabric from a sample, which you have received from a customer as a picture attachment by email.

-Open ArahWeave, software for weaving.
+Aprite ArahWeave, software for weaving.
 The program initially opens your default fabric.
 Let us start with the weave.
-Choose Weave > Edit, or simply click with right mouse button on the fabric.
+Choose Weave > Edit, or simply click with the right mouse button on the fabric.
 The Edit weave window shows the default weave.

-To start drawing from scratch, click on In Edit weave toolbox to delete contents of weave editor.
+To start drawing from scratch, click on In Modifica l'armatura toolbox to delete contents of weave editor.

-Then select Change > Dimensions.
+Quindi selezionate Change > Dimensions.
 In the Change dimensions dialog box, write the dimensions of the weave, which you will draw.
-To draw weaving points use left mouse buton, delete them with the right mouse button.
+To draw weaving points use the left mouse button, delete them with the right mouse button.

 The sample was woven using the plain weave.
-The repeat of the plain weave is two by two, but it is often helpful to show more than one repeat, to get better image of the weave.
+The repeat of the plain weave is two by two, but it is often helpful to show more than one repeat, to easier understand the weave in the grand scheme of things.
 You will weave with 8 shafts, because the density of fabric is quite high.
 By using 8 shafts instead of 2, the number of warps per each shaft is divided by 4, and this causes less friction on warp threads and lower weight on each shaft.

 Choose the prescribed colors from PANTONE® fashion & home: dark green 19-0414 TCX in warp and weft, light color in warp 12-0715 TCX and in weft 16-1315 TCX.
-To display the Edit colors window, select Fabric > Colors, and choose Files > Load Colors and from file selection box choose PANTONE® fashion + home.
+To display the Edit colors window, select Tessuto > Colori, and choose Files > Load Colors and choose PANTONE® fashion + home from the file selection box .
 In Change > Find color type the color code, and press Enter.
 The color, which you have searched for, will be automatically selected.
-Now you only need to copy it with right mouse button to the correct position, indicated by A and B in the warp, and a and b in the weft.
+Now you only need to copy it with the right mouse button to the correct position, indicated by A e l' B in the warp, and a e l' b in the weft.

 2a 2b 2c) or write the repeat pattern in millimeters (for instance